One out of two men and one out of three women will develop cancer during their lifetimes.

 - point-of-care tools

-Working through the videos and practice cases, you will practice identifying, assessing, and managing patients who are at different levels of cancer risk.
+Working through the videos and practice cases, you will practice identifying, evaluating, and managing patients who are at different levels of cancer risk.
 The program also provides strategies for finding and collaborating with genetic experts, approaches to communicating risk, and tools to use in your practice.

-Participants in this program can earn up to a maximum of .25 AMA PRA Category 1 Credit(s)™ for each of the four available courses.
+Participants in this program can earn up to a maximum of .25 AMA PRA Category 1 Credit(s)™ for each of the available courses.

 Participants have access to point of care tools to help integrate information and skills into practice.
 The tools include: